Weak decays of triply heavy baryons in the light-front approach: Numerical results and phenomenological applications

 \section{Numerical results and phenomenological applications}

 In this section, we will first present the numerical results of the form factors.
-Subsequently, these form factors will be applied to some phenomenological processes, including semileptonic decays and nonleptonic decays.
-For the latter, we are constrained to consider only the factorable W-emission diagram, i.e., the diagram with a W boson emitting outward into a meson.
-It should be noted that, nonleptonic decays contain additional non-perturbative contributions, our predictions should be considered as an approximate estimate.
-However, considering nonleptonic decays have practical significance for the experimental search for THBs, we still believe that our estimation here is valuable.
+Subsequently, these form factors will be applied to arrive at some phenomenological predictions, including semileptonic decays and nonleptonic decays.
+For the latter, we are constrained to consider only the factorable W-emission diagram, i.e., the diagram with a W boson emitting outward and decaying into a meson.
+It should be noted that, nonleptonic decays contain additional non-perturbative contributions, our predictions can only be considered as rough estimates.
+However, considering nonleptonic decays have practical significance for the experimental search for THBs, we still believe that our estimates here are valuable.